MEI Travel Banner Ad

 Cigarettes, vapes, and cigars are allowed on cruises — but only in designated smoking areas on the ship.
 Yes, that applies to vapes too, so don’t even bother trying to sneak them in your stateroom or a quiet corner of your favorite non-smoking sundeck.

 Other than these designated spots, the entire ship is one big no-smoking zone.
-No smoking in your cabin, your balcony, or any other public area.
+Smoking is not allowed in your cabin, on your balcony, or in any other public area.
 If you get caught, you can incur hefty fines and potentially other disciplinary action.

 The cost of your cruise will vary depending on a number of factors such as the cruise line, specific ship, and the cabin category you choose to book.
 Interior staterooms (those without windows or a very small porthole) are the cheapest option, with oceanview (larger window) and balcony cabins coming next, then the most expensive accommodations on a ship — the suites.